 Pirate history is a fascinating topic that has captured the imaginations of people for generations.
-If you’re interested in learning more about this colorful and often misunderstood subject, then check out these amazingly researched and written pirate history books.
+If you’re interested in learning more about this colorful and often misunderstood subject, then keep reading for our list of the best pirate books.

 If you’re looking for a pirate history book that’s both informative and enjoyable to read, I highly recommend Under the Black Flag by David Cordingly.